-1 Version control 3
+1. Version control

-2 Definitions 3

-3 Introduction 4
+2. De 3

+3. In troduction 4

 3.1.
-The Company 4

 3.2.
-Purpose and scope of the Whistleblowing Policy 4

-3.3.
-Ownership of the Whistleblowing Policy 5
+3.3. , , , , , , , , , , , , , , , , , , , , 4 4 5

-4 Whistleblowers' protection 5
+4. W histleblowers' protection 5

 4.1.
-Legal aspects 5

 4.2.
-Company level 5
+Legal aspects In the Company 5 5

-4.2.1.
-Anonymity 5

-5 Whistleblowing reporting process 6
+/histleblowing reporting process 6

 5.1.
-Reporting to the Company 6

-5.1.1.
-Whistleblowing hotline 6

 5.2.
-Reporting to the CSSF 6

 5.3.
-Reporting to the Luxembourg state prosecutor 6
+1 3 1 7 6 6 6

-6 Examples of concerns 7
+6. Ex kamples of concerns 7

-7 Whistleblowing Hotline contact details 7
+7. W histleblowing hotline contact details 7

-Apper ndix 1: How to file a report 9
+Appen ndix I: How to file a report 8

-1 Version control
+1. Version control

-The Whistleblowing Policy is to be reviewed on a regular basis by the Compliance Officer, the DBM Complaints, the Management Board and the Supervisory Board (where applicable), and updated upon any material change in underlying processes, change in investment policy and/or operating model.
-The review (and any subsequent updates) should be carried out on at least an annual basis and should take into account all required updates deemed necessary whenever changes in the compliance methodology take place.
+The Whistleblowing Policy is to be reviewed on a regular basis by the Compliance Officer, the DBM Complaints, the Management Board and the Supervisory Board (where applicable), and updated when necessary.

-Version Effective Date Ratified By Issued By Incorporated Changes V.1.0 30 January 2020 Supervisory Board Management Board Original document V.2.0 04 February 2021 Supervisory Board Management Board Whistleblowing hotline added.
+Version Effective Date Ratified By Issued By Incorporated Changes V.1.0 30 January 2020 Supervisory Board Management Board Original document.
+V.2.0 04 February 2021 Supervisory Board Management Board Whistleblowing hotline added.
 DBM Complaints named as owner of policy.
 Covered persons definition broadened.
 Name change reflected.
-V.2.1 27 January 2022 Supervisory Board Management Board Annual review 2021, minor grammatical changes
+V.2.1 27 January 2022 Supervisory Board Management Board Annual review 2021, minor grammatical changes.
+V.2.2 28 April 2023 Supervisory Board Management Board Annual review 2022, no changes.
+V.2.3 31 January 2024 Supervisory Board Management Board Annual review 2023.
+Amendment of Section 5.1.
+V.2.4 4 February 2025 Supervisory Board Management Board Annual review 2024.
+Minor wording changes.

-2 Definitions
+2. Definitions

-Abbreviation Description 2010 Law Luxembourg law of 17 December 2010 relating to undertakings for collective investment 2013 Law Amended law of 12 July 2013 on alternative investment fund managers BBGI The Company and its consolidated subsidiaries Company BBGI Global Infrastructure S.A., a société d'investissement à capital variable and registered with the Luxembourg companies and trade register under number B 163879 Compliance Function The compliance function of the Company, managed by the Compliance Officer, under the responsibility of the DBM Compliance and set up as per the provisions of the 2013 Law Compliance Officer The person appointed by the Company who is responsible for managing the tasks required to fulfil the Compliance Function and is accountable to the DBM Compliance Compliance Procedures The compliance procedures of the Company Covered Persons All employees, officers and managers of the Company and stakeholders, such as clients, facility users, contractors or suppliers of the project companies and wider BBGI group; investors and related intermediaries.
-CSSF Commission de Surveillance du Secteur Financier CSSF Circular CSSF Circular 18/698 of 23 August 2018 DBM Designated Board Member, the member of the Management Board and conducting officer, with designated responsibility for a certain function or activity DBM Complaints The conducting officer responsible for the handling of complaints, Duncan Ball
+Abbreviation Description 2010 Law Luxembourg law of 17 December 2010 relating to undertakings for collective investment.
+2013 Law Amended law of 12 July 2013 on alternative investment fund managers.
+BBGI The Company and its consolidated subsidiaries BBGI Global Infrastructure S.A., a société d'investissement à capital Company variable and registered with the Luxembourg companies and trade register under number B 163879.
+The compliance function of the Company, managed by the Compliance Function Compliance Officer, under the responsibility of the DBM Compliance and set up as per the provisions of the 2013 Law The person appointed by the Company, Ms. Niamh Walsh, who is Compliance Officer responsible for managing the tasks required to fulfil the Compliance Function and is accountable to the DBM Compliance.
+All employees, officers and managers of the Company and C I D stakeholders, such as clients, facility users, contractors or suppliers Covered Persons of the project companies and wider BBGI group, investors and related intermediaries.
+CSSF Commission de Surveillance du Secteur Financier.